BA Hons, Dip Con, MBACP.

 I’m an Integrative Counsellor and Psychotherapist based just a short walk from Watford Town Centre.

-I work both face-to-face and online via Zoom with individuals experiencing many different challenges, including depression, anxiety, relationship issues, questions around identity, issues with confidence and self-esteem, feelings of hopelessness or struggles finding meaning and direction, and everything in-between.
+I work both face-to-face and online via Zoom with individual adults and teenagers (aged 16+) experiencing many different challenges.
+These might include depression, anxiety, relationship issues, questions around identity, issues with confidence and self-esteem, feelings of hopelessness or struggles finding meaning and direction, and everything in-between.

 As an Integrative Psychotherapist, my therapeutic practice and thinking are informed by a number of widely recognised approaches, including psychodynamic, relational and person-centred approaches.
 Above all, I believe that the relationship between therapist and client is what makes therapy such an important and effective catalyst for change.